saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml.md

 ### `shard`
 <p><small>| OPTIONAL | STRING |</small></p>

-When sharding is configured, saucectl automatically splits the tests (e.g., by spec) so that they can easily run in parallel.
+When sharding is configured, saucectl automatically splits the tests (e.g., by spec or concurrency) so that they can easily run in parallel.
-Selectable values: `spec` to shard by spec file.
+Selectable values: `spec` to shard by spec file, `concurrency` to shard by concurrency.
 Remove this field or leave it empty `""` for no sharding.

 ```yaml
     shard: spec